dinsahu/JavaAPITest/README.md

 ### Run the batch file

 *  Run deploy.sh file located inside the scripts folder.
-*  .sh file internally will take the commands from deploy.sh file and will host the Accept Suite Application.
 *  Once shell script file successfully execute it will automatically launch the Accept Suite URL: https://10.173.125.203:9444/acceptsuiteservice/index_all.html in default Web Browser.

 ![Image of dashboard](acceptsuiteservice/documents/images/dashboard.PNG)